Continental Cup (curling)

-The Continental Cup is a curling tournament held annually between teams from North America (sometimes just Canada) against teams from the rest of the World (sometimes just Europe).
+The Continental Cup was a curling tournament held annually between teams from North America (sometimes just Canada) against teams from the rest of the World (sometimes just Europe).
 Each side is represented by six teams (three women's teams and three men's teams), which compete using a unique points system.
-The tournament is modeled after golf's Ryder Cup., but unlike the Ryder Cup, the Continental Cup has never been held outside of North America nor has it been a regular, biennial event.
+The tournament is modeled after golf's Ryder Cup, but unlike the Ryder Cup, the Continental Cup has never been held outside of North America nor has it been a regular, biennial event.
 The inaugural Continental Cup was held in 2002 but was held only three times between 2005 and 2010.
 Since 2011, however, the Continental Cup has been an annual competition.

 Conceived as a joint collaboration between Curling Canada, World Curling Federation, and United States Curling Association, it has been operated solely by Curling Canada since 2015.

 As of 2020, Team North America/Team Canada has won the Continental Cup ten times.
 Team World/Europe has won the Cup six times.

 The event was last held in 2020, and was cancelled twice during the COVID-19 pandemic.
 Curling Canada announced that the event will not go ahead for the 2022–23 season.

-Competition Overview
+Competition overview

 The Continental Cup pits curling teams from North America in a competition against teams from Europe and Asia, with each side of the competition represented by six curling teams.
 For the majority of the Continental Cup competitions, Team North America has competed against a varied combination of teams designated as Team World.
 Team Canada has exclusively represented North America twice (2015 & 2020).
-During those same years, a formally designated Team Europe has been the opponent, though in many years the team formally named as Team World has only been represented by teams from European nations (2002-2007, 2013 and 2019).
+During those same years, a formally designated Team Europe has been the opponent, though in many years the team formally named as Team World has only been represented by teams from European nations (2002–2007, 2013 and 2019).
 In all other years where Team World was formed, teams from China or Japan competed in the Continental Cup.

 Curling Canada determines Team Canada's participants, based on previous Canada Cup, national championship, and CTRS standings.
 Team World's and Team Europe's representatives are generally determined by the World Curling Federation.
 For Team World/Europe, Sweden is the only country to have been formally been represented in each of the Continental Cup competitions, but only because Niklas Edin joined team Scotland in 2007, which was skipped by David Murdoch.
 Murdoch's team also welcomed Edin to form a Scotland-Sweden team in 2008, though Anette Norberg returned to the competition that year as well to represent Sweden.
 In 2011, Murdoch also skipped a Scottish-Swiss-German team composed of Ralph Stöckli, Andreas Lang, and Simon Strübin.

 A list of the championships illustrates the variations in the competition's participants over the last two decades.
 It also illustrates that the majority of events have taken place in Canada, though four have taken place in the United States (in Las Vegas, Nevada).